 FIG. 1.
 Communication with and consultation of interested parties in the course of a nuclear or radiological emergency.
-(From GSG-11 [7], Fig. 4, p.80.)
+(From GSG-11 [7]+7], Fig. 4, p.80.)
 [Figure to be edited.]

-3.132.
+3.132.3.131.
 Key interested parties should be identified to the extent possible at the preparedness stage.
 Examples of key interested parties are presented in para.
-4.38.

-&lt;sup>17 The IAEA Safety Glossary, 2018 Edition [8], defines 'interested party' as a person, company, etc., with a concern or interest in the activities and performance of an organization, business, system, etc. The terminterested party is used in a broad sense to mean a person or group having an interest in the performance of an organization.
-Those who can influence events may effectively become interested parties - whether their 'interest' is regarded as 'genuine' or not - in the sense that their views need to be considered.
-Interested parties have typically included the following: customers, owners, operators, employees, suppliers, partners, trade unions; the regulated industry or professionals; scientific bodies; governmental agencies or regulatory bodies (national, regional and local) whose responsibilities may cover nuclear energy; the media; the public (individuals, community groups and interest groups); and other States, especially neighbouring States that have entered into agreements providing for an exchange of information concerning possible transboundary impacts, or States involved in the export or import of certain technologies or materials.

-- 3.133.
+4.384.38.

+3.133.3.132.
 Regular communication with and consultation of key interested parties should be established at the preparedness stage to support greater understanding of protective actions or other response actions.
-This regular communication should enhance acceptance of decisions taken in a nuclear or radiological emergency. - 3.134.
-The communication and consultation in an emergency should follow the principles of public communication (see paras 2.2.4-2.2.41) to gain and to maintain trust on the part of the public.
-Established public communication networks should be a useful means to support consistent messaging in an emergency. - 3.135.
-An evaluation should be carried out to determine perceptions of radiological health hazards and radiation related risks on the part of different interested parties, the channels of communication that interested parties use, and their differing needs and priorities. - 3.136.
+This regular communication should enhance acceptance of decisions taken in a nuclear or radiological emergency.

+3.134.3.133.
+The communication and consultation in an emergency should follow the principles of public communication (see paras 2.2.42.4-2.2.412.40) to gain and to maintain trust on the part of the public.
+Established public communication networks should be a useful means to support consistent messaging in an emergency.

+3.135.3.134.
+An evaluation should be carried out to determine perceptions of radiological health hazards and radiation related risks on the part of different interested parties, the channels of communication that interested parties use, and their differing needs and priorities.

+3.136.3.135.
 Measures for such an evaluation should include the monitoring of public opinion (e.g. by means of surveys), discussions in person and public meetings.
-Observations and lessons from the results of this evaluation should be incorporated into the public communication strategy. - 3.137.
-The most effective public communication tools for reaching various interested parties and the specific needs of interested parties for background information should be identified on the basis of the evaluation. - 3.138.
+Observations and lessons from the results of this evaluation should be incorporated into the public communication strategy.

+3.137.3.136.
+The most effective public communication tools for reaching various interested parties and the specific needs of interested parties for background information should be identified on the basis of the evaluation.

+3.138.3.137.
 Such an evaluation should be conducted regularly as the perceptions, needs and priorities of interested parties could change over time.
-Arrangements should be adapted accordingly. - 3.139.
+Arrangements should be adapted accordingly.

+3.139.3.138.
 Communication with and consultation of interested parties should be tested regularly during emergency exercises.